ShreeKeshavan/Email-Password-Authentication--Python/README.md

-# Registration-and-Login-System using python along with File handling
+# Registration-and-Login-System using python along with File handling and Regular Expression

 This project is a simple registration and login system implemented in Python, using file handling.